juzergolwala/XQuery_Processor/README.md

 For this Milestone, XQuery grammar extends the XPath grammar, and the input data remains the same for this Milestone.

 Milestone 3:
-For this Milestone, the input XQuery is re-written using Join optimizations if it conforms to the subset of Xquery grammar that can be re-written.
+For this Milestone, the input XQuery is re-written using Join optimizations if it conforms to the subset of XQuery grammar that can be re-written.
 Further, execution is performed similarly to Milestone 2.

 For all the 3 Milestones, we use the Visitor functions of ANTLR4, which visit the nodes in the abstract syntax tree created by parsing the input query as per the specified grammar rules.